groucho75/alo-easymail/readme.txt

 *Available in more than 20 languages.*

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
-You can visit [www.translators.hunstart.hu/projects/plugins/alo-easymail](http://www.translators.hunstart.hu/projects/plugins/alo-easymail) to look for the most updated language files (.MO and .PO files), you can download and share translation files.
+You can visit [translate.wordpress.org/projects/wp-plugins/alo-easymail](https://translate.wordpress.org/projects/wp-plugins/alo-easymail) to look for the most updated language files (.MO and .PO files), you can contribute to translate the plugin in your language

 **For developers**